 *Laws When at Table*

-And if you are seated in your high chair, or in a chair such as a greater person might use, keep your legs and feet below you as they were.
-Neither raise up your knees, nor place your feet upon the table, for that is an abomination to me.
+If you are seated in your high chair, or in a chair such as an older person might use, keep your legs and feet below you as they were.
+Neither raise up your knees nor place your feet upon the table, for that is an abomination to me.
 Yes, even when you have an interesting bandage to show, your feet upon the table are an abomination, and worthy of rebuke.

 Drink your milk as it is given you, neither use on it any utensils, nor fork, nor knife, nor spoon, for that is not what they are for; if you will dip your blocks in the milk, and lick it off, you will be sent away.